racherb/watcher/README.md

 Use monit to know the result of the watcher execution.

-The following case is a file watcher for the detection of the creation of two files ('/tmp/fileA' and '/tmp/fileB').
+The following case is a file watcher for the detection of the creation of two files ('*/tmp/fileA*' and '*/tmp/fileB*').
 One of them exists and the other has not been created yet.

-The use of monit allows you to know the status of the watcher.
+The use of **monit** allows you to know the status of the watcher.

 ```Lua
 tarantool> fw = require('watcher').file